 If your site exceeds these usage quotas, we may not be able to serve your site, or you may receive a polite email from GitHub Support or GitHub Premium Support suggesting strategies for reducing your site's impact on our servers, including putting a third-party content distribution network (CDN) in front of your site, making use of other GitHub features such as releases, or moving to a different hosting service that might better fit your needs.

 Netlify has a much more generous soft cap of 3 builds per minute.
 You also get 300 build minutes per month and 100 GB data usage with its free tier, which is more than enough for most needs.

-To clarify: Build minutes are Netlify’s currency for a billing cycle.
-If you’re a free user, this means that your builds can’t exceed the 300-minute total for one month.
+Build minutes are just Netlify's currency for a billing cycle.
+If you're a free user, this means that your builds can't exceed 300 minutes total for one month.
 Next month, your usage resets to 0.
-My cycle resets on the 15th of each month, and I don’t pay anything as long as my usage doesn’t exceed this limit:
+You don't have to pay anything as long as your usage doesn't exceed this limit.

 This one's a big deal if you value your site's SEO.

 If one of your URLs changes, Google will need to know that the old and new version share the same content and that your search results listing should be updated.
 The proper way to do this is with a 301 redirect, but GitHub Pages doesn't let you configure redirects for your site's URLs.
 You'll have to handle this in your source code, like using the jekyll-redirect-from plugin for Jekyll, gatsby-redirect-from for Gatsby, and so on.